skoenig/website-monitor/README.md

 ## Development

-With the virtualenv created by Poetry you should have a complete development environment.
+With the virtualenv created by Poetry you should have a complete development environment:

-Make sure to commit from within the Poetry virtualenv:

-    poetry shell
+    poetry env activate

 Before committing, you should run tests and linters (linters will also be run by pre-commit hooks):